fifth-postulate/parser-combinators/presentation/jfall/presentation.md

 ???

 * Parsing is not scary
-* Starting with simple building blocks and combining them is a powerfull concept
+* Starting with simple building blocks and combining them is a powerful concept; not just for parsers.
 * For more information read the next Java Magazine